Campions & Catchflies

 Leaf

 A rare introduction, perhaps with imported grain or birdseed but never persisting for long.
-Last recorded in Cambridgeshire in 1962, with a couple of older records from Suffolk.
+Recorded in Cambridgeshire in 1962, with a couple of older records from Suffolk and more recently found at Thetford on a housing development site.
 Flowers May to June or later.
 Similar to White Campion in overall appearance but the flowers appear on elongated, forking stems and have very inflated calyxes.

 Habit